adobe/reactor-developer-docs/api/reference/1.0/hosts/fetch.md

 {% labels %}

-Retrieve the data for an existing Adapter, based on its ID.
+Retrieve the data for an existing Host, based on its ID.

-{% scenario adapters.show %}
+{% scenario hosts.show %}